You can build immunity with DIY elderberry syrup this winter!

 - Keep refrigerated for up to 3 months.

-- Dosage during cold and flu season: For kids, take ½ teaspoon to 1 teaspoon.
+**Dosage during the winter months: For kids, take ½ teaspoon to 1 teaspoon.
 For adults, take ½ tablespoon to 1 tablespoon.
-If you do get sick, take the normal dose every 2-3 hours until you’re feeling better.
+If you do get sick, take the normal dose every 2-3 hours until you’re feeling better.**

 Wasn’t that easy, inexpensive, and yummy?
 I hope this helps you stay well this season.
 I got the base for this recipe here, but just made small adjustments which are listed above.